michaelbaltes/Powershell/README.md

 # Powershell
-All Powershell scripts of me
+All Powershell scripts I used
-New code for GitzHub
+It's a working environment all scripts changes often